aasourav/devOps-notes/go/concurrency-2/README.md

 ![alt text](image-51.png)

 Note that this is a memory copy.
 The element is copied into the buffer.

-OK.

 Then it increments the value of the sendx to 1.
 Then it releases the lock on the channel and proceed with its other computation.

 ![alt text](image-52.png)

 Now G2 comes along and tries to receive the value from the channel.

 ![alt text](image-53.png)

-First, it has to acquire the lock on the hchan struct,

-then it dequeues the element from the buffer queue and copies the value to its variable, v.
+First, it has to acquire the lock on the hchan struct, then it dequeues the element from the buffer queue and copies the value to its variable, v.

 ![alt text](image-54.png)

-And it increments the receive index by one and releases the lock on the channel struct and proceeds

-with its other computation.
+And it increments the receive index by 1 and releases the lock on the channel struct and proceeds with its other computation.

 ![alt text](image-55.png)

 ![alt text](image-56.png)

 This is a simple send and receive an a buffered channel.
 The points to note are, there is no memory sharing between the goroutines.

-The goroutines copy elements to and from hchan struct and hchan struct is protected by the
+The goroutines copy elements to and from hchan struct and hchan struct is protected by the mutex lock.

-mutex lock.

 So this is where the Go's tag line comes from.
 Do not communicate by sharing memory, but instead share memory by communicating.

 ![alt text](image-57.png)

-So in this module we saw a simple send and receive on a buffered channel and the next module will look into

-what happens when the buffer is full.
+So in this module we saw a simple send and receive on a buffered channel and the next module will look into what happens when the buffer is full.

 ## Buffer full Scenerio